LouisMazel/maz-ui/packages/docs/docs/components/maz-textarea.md

 ---
 title: MazTextarea
-description: MazTextarea is a standalone component replaces the standard html textarea input with a beautiful design system.
-Many options like colors, disabled, error, warning, success, error messages.
+description: MazTextarea is a standalone component that replaces the standard html textarea input with a beautiful design system.
+Many options like colors, disabled, error, warning, success and error messages are available.
 ---

 # {{ $frontmatter.title }}